 Risk factors you can’t control include a family history of high blood pressure, your race (being African American increases your risk), and aging.
 Ninety percent of people who, at age 55, do not have hypertension will eventually develop it.

-Most people find out they have high blood pressure during a routine doctor visit.
+During routine doctor visits, many individuals come to realize that they have high blood pressure.
 To confirm that you have high blood pressure, your blood pressure must reach or exceed 140/90 mm Hg on three or more separate occasions.
-It is usually measured 1 to 2 weeks apart.
+It is usually measured in intervals of 1-2 weeks.
 Except in very severe cases, the diagnosis is not based on a single measurement.

 If there is a reason to suspect that the blood pressure measurements taken in the doctor’s office do not represent your accurate blood pressure (if, for example, you have white-coat hypertension), you may need to check your blood pressure away from the doctor’s office.
 Your blood pressure can rise more than 20 mm Hg systolic and 10 mm Hg diastolic from white-coat hypertension.
 Even routine activities, such as attending a meeting, can raise your blood pressure by that amount.
 Other factors that can raise your blood pressure include commuting to work, exposure to cold, and drinking large amounts of alcohol.